- Why Research

 National Cancer Institute Canada Clinical Trials Group

-- Seeking alternative chemopreventive strategies for breast cancer patients with a high risk of recurrence.
+Goal: To identify alternative chemo-preventive strategies for breast cancer patients with a high risk of recurrence.

-Metformin is a commonly used drug used to treat the metabolic disorders associated with Type 2 diabetes and has been shown to reduce risk of recurrence in breast cancer patients with diabetes.
-Because metformin blocks the major pathways that promote tumor growth, it has gained interest as a potential preventive agent for non-diabetic women with breast cancer at risk of recurrence.
-Dr. Shepherd is conducting an international study in women with early stage breast cancer to determine the effectiveness of metformin in preventing breast cancer recurrence.
-The study is fully enrolled, and patients will be followed through 2020.
+Metformin is a commonly used drug that treats the metabolic disorders associated with Type 2 diabetes and has been shown to reduce risk of recurrence in breast cancer patients with diabetes.
+However, it may also benefit non-diabetic women with breast cancer because it blocks the major pathways that promote tumor growth.
+Dr. Shepherd is conducting an international study in women with early stage breast cancer to determine the effectiveness of metformin in preventing recurrence.

 Full Research Summary

 Research area: Determining whether metformin, which is widely prescribed for diabetes, could prevent breast cancer recurrences.

 Impact: Over the last decade, there has been growing evidence that insulin and insulin growth factor (IGF) pathways play a role in the development and recurrence of breast cancer.
 Because metformin blocks the major pathways that promote tumor growth, it has gained interest as a potential preventive agent for non-diabetic women with a high risk of breast cancer recurrence.
 Dr. Shepherd is conducting a randomized phase III trial of the effect of metformin on recurrence and survival in early-stage breast cancer.
 If proven effective, metformin could provide a non-hormone-based approach to prevention.